Gujranwala: Rail

 Gujranwala railway station serves as a stop along Pakistan's 1687 km-long Main Line-1 railway that connects the city to the port city of Karachi to Peshawar.

 The entire Main Line-1 railway track between Karachi and Peshawar is to be overhauled at a cost of $3.65 billion for the first phase of the project, with completion by 2021.
 Upgrading of the railway line will permit train travel at speeds of 160 kilometres per hour, versus the average 60 to 105 km per hour speed currently possible on existing track.

 Air

 Gujranwala has no airport of its own.
 The city is instead served by airports in nearby cities, including the Allama Iqbal International Airport in Lahore that offers non-stop flights to Europe, Canada, Central Asia, East Asia, and Southeast Asia.
 Gujranwala is also serviced by the nearby Sialkot International Airport – Pakistan's first privately owned commercial airport.
 Built-in 2007, the airport offers non-stop service to the Middle East, as well as domestic locations.

 Public transportation

 Gujranwala has a small scale centrally managed public transportation system known as a city tour.
 It has its routes from Wazirabad to Kamoke mainly extended on GT road only.
 Uber became available in Gujranwala in early 2017 and was soon followed by Careem.

+On 6 December 2025, construction began on the Gujranwala Mass Transit System, which is expected to be completed by the end of 2026.